 - RICE - Rhode Island Consortium for Educators (April).
 The RICE career fair brings hiring professionals from school districts nationwide to connect with qualified candidates in Rhode Island.

-- Federal Government Career Fair (November).
-You can discuss federal hiring processes and available positions with representatives from more than 40 government agencies and departments.
+- R.I.
+Government and Nonprofit Career Fair (November).
+You can discuss federal hiring processes and available positions with representatives from more than 40 government agencies and nonprofit organizations.

 Many students decide to continue their education by attending graduate school.
 An advanced degree doesn't just increase your earning power, it can help you expand your career and define your place in the job market.
 Additionally, graduate school allows you to focus your studies on the topics that interest you most, and learn more about your industry from peers who have worked in the field.

 Determining what degree, program, school and location might provide the best experience for you can be a complicated process.
 This decision often requires careful consideration, and our career advisers are happy to assist you in discussing and formulating your graduate education plans.
-You can schedule an appointment with an adviser through the Salve Regina Gateway or by calling (401) 341-2913.
+You can schedule an appointment with an adviser through Career Hub or by calling (401) 341-2913.